yrmvgh/yiufcrawl/README.md

       before.
     * how much magic a summon drains is reduced by higher spell power
     * added a "release summons" ability, so you can free up your mana pool if you no longer need those summons.
-    * summoners start with a +1 dagger and 2 more max MP to make getting off the ground a little more possible.
+    * summoners start with a +1 dagger to make getting off the ground a little more possible.
 It's still tough though.
 Don't summon more than one at once, and focus on boosting your spell power until you can sustain more powerful creatures.

 * Game difficulty levels